mrjxtr/Tokyo_AirBnb_Analysis_Project/README.md

 <summary><b>👀 see insights</b></summary>

 - **Least Competitive Neighborhoods: (Top 5)**
-  - **Chuo Ku** so far leads in all categories being the second to the highest in terms of average price (¥26,597) but having relatively low competition with only 49 competitor host and 232 listings.
+  - **Chuo Ku** so far leads in all categories being the second to the highest in terms of average price (¥26,597) but having relatively low competition with only 49 competitor hosts and 232 listings.
   - Other less competitive neighborhoods include **Ome Shi** and **Meguro Ku**, with minimal listings (21 and 49, respectively) and hosts (15 and 49), presenting further opportunities for market penetration with less competitive pressure.

 - **Least Competitive Neighborhoods:**